-School Behavior Policies
+General School Behavior Policies

-- Disruptive behavior in the classrooms, halls, chapel, or in the lunch room, etc., is not allowed. - Eating is only allowed in approved areas. - All students should be off campus after Z-hour or their last exam is over, unless participating in a school program or activity. - No public displays of affection (PDA) are allowed on campus or at school-related activities or events.
+- Disruptive behavior in the classrooms, halls, chapel, or in the lunchroom, etc., is not allowed. - No public displays of affection (PDA) are allowed on campus or at school-related activities or events.
 Students caught in PDA will be assigned detention or Saturday school.
 Repeat offenses will result in suspension.
 Students of opposite sex found alone in unsupervised areas may be consequenced for PDA as well. - Students are not allowed to ride the elevator at any time without specific permission from the front office or if riding with a staff member.
 Unauthorized use will result in detention or Saturday school.